SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Reading from Internal Tables
+## Reading from Internal Tables

-There are three different ways of specifying the line to be read:
+There are three different ways to specify the line to read:

-- via index (index tables only)
+- by index (only index tables)
-- via table keys (only tables having keys defined)
+- by table keys (only tables for which a key is defined)
-- via free key
+- by free key

 **Reading single lines**

 *Determining the target area*

 -   Copying a line to a data object using the addition `INTO`.
-    After the copying, the found line exists in the internal table and in the data object separately from each other.
-So, if you change the data object or the table line, the change does not affect the other.
+    After the copying, the line found exists separately in the internal table and in the data object.
+If you change the data object or the table line, the change does not affect the other.
-    However, you can modify the copied table line and use a `MODIFY` statement to modify the table based on the changed table line (see below).
-The addition `TRANSPORTING` specifies which components are to be respected for the copying.
-If it is not specified, all components are respected.
+    However, you can modify the copied table line and use a `MODIFY` statement to modify the table based on the modified table line (see below).
+The `TRANSPORTING` addition specifies which components to copy.
+If
+    it is not specified, all components are respected.
     ``` abap
     READ TABLE itab INTO dobj ...   "dobj must have the table's structure type